Encounters & NPCs

-The worlds run with The Imperial System will invariably be populated with people beyond the players, and creatures other than humans.
+Triumvene invariably requires that the players interact with people beyond the main party.
 This part of the system covers how we handle non-player characters of all types.

 NPC physical manipulations, professions and so on are left to the GM to decide, based on what makes sense for the NPC.
 However, suggestions are given in the bestiary for each of the types of creature the players might encounter.
 For the player peoples, anything is possible.

 NPCs may well be armed.
 Their attacks are assumed to be dodged or miss, or otherwise avoided in some way when the players use a Luck to avoid damage, or successfully roll a Defence check.
 Otherwise, they will do realistic levels of damage.